-WARNING: This record contains Sensitive Security Information that is controlled and 140 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written persons of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
-Unauthorized release may result in civil persons or other action.
+WARNING: This record contains Sensitive Security Information that is controlled and a 49 CER parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written persistion of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+Unauthorized release may result in civit penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.

-The 9/11 Act requires "the Secretary [of Homeland Security] to establish a system to screen 100-percent of cargo transported on passenger aircraft," including both domestic and international inbound air cargo, to provide a level of security commensurate with the level of security for the screening of passenger-checked baggage by August 2010.2 On August 1, 2010, the air cargo industry successfully met the 100-percent screening deadline for domestic air cargo.
-On December 3, 2012, the air cargo industry successfully met the 100-percent screening deadline for domestic air cargo.
+The 9/11 Act requires "the Secretary [of Homeland Security] to establish a system to screen 100-percent of cargo transported on passenger aircraft," including both domestic and international inbound air cargo, to provide a level of security commensurate with the level of security for the screening of passenger-checked baggage by August 2010.
+On August 1, 2010, the air cargo industry successfully met the 100-percent screening deadline for domestic air cargo.
+On December 3, 2012, the air cargo industry successfully met the 100-percent screening deadline for international inbound air cargo transported on passenger aircraft.